vladimir-vg/batiscaph/README.md

 # How it supposed to work

-Target erlang have no prerequisites, or have small client library that allows batiskaph to connect to it.
+Target erlang have no prerequisites, or have small client library that allows batiscaph to connect to it.

-After connection batiskaph uploads client modules to remote node, starts tracer and shell.
+After connection batiscaph uploads client modules to remote node, starts tracer and shell.

-Batiskaph collects events from remote node (including shell IO), stores it to database, and displays gathered information in browser.
+Batiscaph collects events from remote node (including shell IO), stores it to database, and displays gathered information in browser.

-Batiskaph collects not only traced events (`spawn`, `link`, `exit`) but also calls that may tell more info about explored system.
+Batiscaph collects not only traced events (`spawn`, `link`, `exit`) but also calls that may tell more info about explored system.
 For example `erlang:whereis/1` will add info about registered name to pid, even if this process was not traced and we had no information about it.
 Same for `erlang:process_info/1,2`.
 Therefore user can explore system using familiar calls and have returned information recorded and displayed on the map.

 Collected events produce graph (neo4j) that gonna be used for querying.